pluralsight/guides/draft/java-and-j2ee/getting-started-with-the-java-platform-module-system/article.md

 jar cvf ../lib/programming-quote.jar -C out .
 ```

-Before proceeding, have you notice that we're not exporting the package of this module?
+But before proceeding, have you notice that we're not exporting the package of this module?

 We're just declaring the interface and its implementation (both with their fully-qualified name).

 The implementation is encapsulated in a non-exported package.
 This is generally the case because the point is to hide implementation details, the consumer only knows about the interface, not the implementation.

-Talking about the consumer, in the GUI module, we use the `ServiceLoader` class like this:
+Talking about the consumer, in the GUI module, you use the `ServiceLoader` class like this:
 ```java
 ...